As mentioned above, you must have proof that the malpractice occurred.

 - Accidental organ damage

-These are only a few examples of complications that can occur during operation.
+These are only a few examples of complications that can occur during an operation.
 Some surgeons and hospitals may have liability protections that prevent malpractice lawsuits for these damages.
 However, every case is different.
 If your case involves one of these complications, visit with one of our lawyers and we will help you evaluate your case.